keenanwoodall/Piranha/README.md

 - Increase `Force` to change how attracted the rigidbodies are to the target.
 ![2](https://i.imgur.com/xOgaggq.gif)
-- Change the `Attraction Mode` to `Distance` to prevent rigidbodies from swarming the target unless they are within the `Attraction Distance`.
+- Change the `Activation Mode` to `Distance` to prevent rigidbodies from swarming the target unless they are within the `Activation Distance`.
 ![3](https://i.imgur.com/Ow8BHMi.gif)